awsdocs/amazon-textract-developer-guide/doc_source/async-analyzing-with-sqs.md

 This procedure shows you how to detect or analyze text in a multipage document by using Amazon Textract detection operations, a document stored in an Amazon S3 bucket, an Amazon SNS topic, and an Amazon SQS queue\.
 Multipage document processing is an asynchronous operation\.
 For more information, see [Calling Amazon Textract Asynchronous Operations](api-async.md)\.

-The procedure enables you to choose the type of processing that you want the code to do—text detection or text analysis\.
-If you choose text detection, [StartDocumentTextDetection](API_StartDocumentTextDetection.md) is called to start text detection\.
-The results are returned by calling [GetDocumentTextDetection](API_GetDocumentTextDetection.md)\.
-If you choose text analysis, [StartDocumentAnalysis](API_StartDocumentAnalysis.md) is called to start text analysis\.
-You get the results by calling [GetDocumentAnalysis](API_GetDocumentAnalysis.md)\.
+You can choose the type of processing that you want the code to do: text detection, text analysis, or expense analysis\.

-The processing results are returned in an array of [Block](API_Block.md) objects\.
-They are different depending on the type of processing\.
-For information about text detection blocks, see [Detecting Text](how-it-works-detecting.md)\.
-For text analysis blocks, see [Analyzing Text](how-it-works-analyzing.md)\.
+The processing results are returned in an array of [Block](API_Block.md) objects, which differ depending on the type of processing you use\.

-The example code in the procedure shows you how to do the following steps:
+ To detect text in or analyze multipage documents, you do the following:

 1. Create the Amazon SNS topic and the Amazon SQS queue\.

-1. Subscribe the Amazon SQS queue to the Amazon SNS topic\.
+1. Subscribe the queue the topic\.

-1. Give permission to the Amazon SNS topic to send messages to the Amazon SQS queue\.
+1. Give the topic permission to send messages to the queue\.

 1. Start processing the document\.
-Start text detection by calling [StartDocumentTextDetection](API_StartDocumentTextDetection.md)\.
-Start text analysis by calling [StartDocumentAnalysis](API_StartDocumentAnalysis.md)\.
+Use the appropriate operation for your chosen type of analysis:
+   + [StartDocumentTextDetection](API_StartDocumentTextDetection.md) for text detection tasks\.
+   + [StartDocumentAnalysis](API_StartDocumentAnalysis.md) for text analysis tasks\.
+   + [StartExpenseAnalysis](API_StartExpenseAnalysis.md) for expense analysis tasks\.

 1. Get the completion status from the Amazon SQS queue\.
-The example tracks the job identifier \(`JobId`\) that's returned by the `Start` operation\.
+The example code tracks the job identifier \(`JobId`\) that's returned by the `Start` operation\.
 It only gets the results for matching job identifiers that are read from the completion status\.
-This is an important consideration if other applications are using the same queue and topic\.
+This is important if other applications are using the same queue and topic\.
 For simplicity, the example deletes jobs that don't match\.
-Consider adding them to an Amazon SQS dead\-letter queue for further investigation\.
+Consider adding the deleted jobs to an Amazon SQS dead\-letter queue for further investigation\.

-1. Get and display the processing results by calling [GetDocumentTextDetection](API_GetDocumentTextDetection.md) or [GetDocumentAnalysis](API_GetDocumentAnalysis.md)\.
+1. Get and display the processing results by calling the appropriate operation for your chosen type of analysis:
+   + [GetDocumentTextDetection](API_GetDocumentTextDetection.md) for text detection tasks\.
+   + [GetDocumentAnalysis](API_GetDocumentAnalysis.md) for text analysis tasks\.
+   + [GetExpenseAnalysis](API_GetExpenseAnalysis.md) for expense analysis tasks\.

 1. Delete the Amazon SNS topic and the Amazon SQS queue\.

-## Detecting or Analyzing Text<a name="async-prerequisites"></a>
+## Performing Asynchronous Operations<a name="async-prerequisites"></a>

-The example code for this procedure is provided in Java and Python\.
-You need to have the appropriate AWS SDK installed\.
+The example code for this procedure is provided in Java, Python, and the AWS CLI\.
+Before you begin, install the appropriate AWS SDK\.
 For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](setup-awscli-sdk.md)\.

 **To detect or analyze text in a multipage document**

 1. Configure user access to Amazon Textract, and configure Amazon Textract access to Amazon SNS\.
 For more information, see [Configuring Amazon Textract for Asynchronous Operations](api-async-roles.md)\.
-You don't need to do steps 3, 4, 5, and 6 because the example code creates and configures the Amazon SNS topic and Amazon SQS queue\.
+To complete this procedure, you need a multipage document ﬁle in PDF format\.
+Skip steps 3 – 6 because the example code creates and configures the Amazon SNS topic and Amazon SQS queue\.
+If completing the CLI example, you don't need to set up an SQS queue\.

-1. Upload a multipage document file in PDF format to your Amazon S3 bucket\. \(Single\-page documents in JPEG, PNG, or PDF format can also be processed\)\.
+1. Upload a multipage document file in PDF or TIFF format to your Amazon S3 bucket\. \(Single\-page documents in JPEG, PNG, TIFF, or PDF format can also be processed\)\.

-   For instructions, see [Uploading Objects into Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/UploadingObjectsintoAmazonS3.html) in the *Amazon Simple Storage Service Console User Guide*\.
+   For instructions, see [Uploading Objects into Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/UploadingObjectsintoAmazonS3.html) in the *Amazon Simple Storage Service User Guide*\.

-1. Use the following AWS SDK for Java or SDK for Python \(Boto 3\) code to either detect text or analyze text in a multipage document\.
-In the function `main`:
+1. Use the following AWS SDK for Java, SDK for Python \(Boto3\), or AWS CLI code to either detect text or analyze text in a multipage document\.
+In the `main` function:
    + Replace the value of `roleArn` with the IAM role ARN that you saved in [Giving Amazon Textract Access to Your Amazon SNS Topic](api-async-roles.md#api-async-roles-all-topics)\.
    + Replace the values of `bucket` and `document` with the bucket and document file name that you specified in step 2\.
    + Replace the value of the `type` input parameter of the `ProcessDocument` function with the type of processing that you want to do\.
 Use `ProcessType.DETECTION` to detect text\.
 Use `ProcessType.ANALYSIS` to analyze text\.
+   + For the Python example, replace the value of `region_name` with the region your client is operating in\.

+   For the AWS CLI example, do the following:
+   + When calling [StartDocumentTextDetection](API_StartDocumentTextDetection.md), replace the value of `bucket-name` with the name of your S3 bucket, and replace `file-name` with the name of the file you specified in step 2\.
+Specify the region of your bucket by replacing `region-name` with the name of your region\.
+Take note that the CLI example does not make use of SQS\.
+   + When calling [GetDocumentTextDetection](API_GetDocumentTextDetection.md) replace `job-id-number` with the `job-id` returned by [StartDocumentTextDetection](API_StartDocumentTextDetection.md)\.
+Specify the region of your bucket by replacing `region-name` with the name of your region\.

 ------
 #### [ Java ]